Rig14/eDelivery-SMP-SML/README.md

 # eDelivery-SMP-SML
 This is my B.Sc. research project in TalTech.
 Example usage of eDelivery dynamic discovery with SML/SMP components in the context of eFTI.

-## Subprojects
-### plugin-user
-Simple client to send messages to access point.
-Set your message and configure receiver details.
-To run it, execute the main method.

 ## Quick Start

 1. Start the services using docker: